Colorado Springs Construction Accident Lawyer

 "Caught-In" Construction Injuries

 A caught-in injury occurs when a worker becomes trapped between two objects.
-According to OSHA, 192 construction workers died in caught-accidents in 2007, equaling approximately 16% of all construction-related deaths.
+According to OSHA, 192 construction workers died in caught-in accidents in 2007, equaling approximately 16% of all construction-related deaths.
 5% of all work-related deaths are the result of caught-in accidents.
 Simply put, a caught-in hazard occurs when a construction worker is in any danger of becoming trapped between two objects.

 Typically, this type of accident involves heavy equipment.
 To avoid caught-in accidents, workers should never: